Tytrox/f1-driver-ranking/README.md

 ### NOTE:

-The reason why a certain driver being faster is not necessarily only due to driver skill - see [flaws with this approach](#flaws-with-this-approach).
+The reason why a certain driver is faster is not necessarily only due to driver skill - see [flaws with this approach](#flaws-with-this-approach).

 For example, Bearman has only raced once in F1, with very little practice or experience in an F1